-Course Code: Course Title: International Financial Reporting L-T-P-C COM3055 Standard Version No. 1.0 Course Pre-requisites Basic Concepts of Accounting Anti-requisites Nil Course Description The objective of the course is to develop a comprehensive understanding of the international financial reporting standards to be followed by a business organization.
-This course covers the foundation of IFRS, recognition criteria for assets and liabilities, presenting of financial statements and group accounts.
-This course will enable the students to understand the need and method of presentation of financial statements in accordance with International Financial Reporting.
-Course Out Comes On successful completion of the course the students shall be able to: CO1: Define IFRS (Knowledge) CO2: Discuss the recognition criteria for investment properties (Comprehension) CO3: Prepare the financial statements as per IFRS (Application) CO4: Illustrate a consolidated financial statement (Application) Course objective , The objective of the course is to familiarize the learners with the concepts of International Financial Reporting Standards and attain Employability through Problem Solving Methodologies .
-Course Content: 1 , Module 1 Introduction to international financial reporting standards Participative learning Group presentation on the concepts of IFRS 8 Sessions
+Course Code: Course Title: International Financial Reporting L-T-P-C COM3055 Standard 1-1-1-1- 3 0 3 Version No. 1.0 Course Pre-requisites Basic Concepts of Accounting Anti-requisites Nil Course Description The objective of the course is to develop a comprehensive understanding of the international financial reporting standards to be followed by a business organization.
+This course covers the foundation of IFRS, recognition criteria for assets and liabilities, presenting of financial statements and group ll enable the students to une ecordance with Internationa derstand the need and method al Financial Reporting. of presentation of Course Out Comes CO1: Define IFRS (Know CO2: Discuss the recognic CO3: Prepare the financial O , properties (Comprehension) Application) Course objective , ners with the concepts of Inter rough Problem Solving Metho Course Content: 1 , Module 1 Introduction to international financial reporting standards Participative learning Group presentation on the concepts of IFRS 8 Sessions